 Reduce release of inflammatory substances in the cells of the spinal cord:

 - Low dose naltrexone (LDN): I use this and LOVE it.
 It does good things like boost your immune system and endorphins (your natural painkillers).
 The only down-side is that you can’t take any opiates within 8 hours of taking LDN, which includes tramadol, in this case.
 However, you take LDN at night, so this isn’t an issue for many people; you can still take your tramadol during the day.
-For more information on LDN, check out their website or the LDN Research Trust site.
+For more information on LDN, check out the LDN Research Trust site.
 I also ran across this article on Medscape a week or so after Dr. Liptan spoke.
 It is a report from the American Academy of Pain Medicine’s 28th Annual Meeting on a study that confirms that LDN “significantly reduces daily pain in patients with fibromyalgia.”

 - THC derivatives, such as Marinol and nabilone: Yes, that’s THC, as in marijuana.
 These two drugs have the benefits that marijuana has, while being legal. =) They aren’t covered by insurance, however, and can be quite expensive.
 (Dr. Liptan estimated “expensive” to be $10 per pill.)